 Subscriber: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.
-For Code Signing and EV Codesigning Certificates, the Subscriber is the entity responsible for distributing the software but does not necessarily hold the copyright to the software.
+For Code Signing and EV Code Signing Certificates, the Subscriber is i) the Subject of the EV Code Signing Certificate and ii) the entity responsible for distributing the software, but does not necessarily hold the copyright to the software.